Chinese city tightens coronavirus travel curbs in biggest outbreak

-Harbin, the provincial capital of Heilongjiang, has banned entry to residential zones by non-locals and vehicles registered elsewhere, state media said.
-It had already ordered isolation for arrivals from outside China or key epidemic areas.
-Heilongjiang has been on the frontline of China's latest efforts to identify infected citizens arriving from Russia, with which it shares a border, so as to halt the virus.
+Harbin, the provincial capital of Heilongjiang and its biggest city, has banned entry to residential zones by non-locals and vehicles registered elsewhere, state media said.
+It had already ordered isolation for those arriving from outside China or key epidemic areas.
+Heilongjiang has been in the forefront of China's latest efforts to identify infected citizens arriving from Russia, with which it shares a border, to curb the spread of the virus.

 "All confirmed cases, suspected cases, close contacts of asymptomatic people, and close contacts of close contacts should be quarantined and tested," state media cited the city government as saying.
 Harbin said this month it was ordering 28 days of quarantine for all arrivals from abroad, with two nucleic acid tests and an antibody test for each.
 It also set 14-day lockdowns for residences where confirmed and asymptomatic cases are found.